Boston National Historical Park: Bunker Hill Monument

-The Bunker Hill Monument, located at the top of Breed's Hill in the Charlestown neighborhood of Boston, is a granite obelisk that was constructed in the mid-19th century to commemorate the Battle of Bunker Hill, fought June 17, 1775.
+The Bunker Hill Monument, located at the top of Breed's Hill in the Charlestown neighborhood of Boston, is a granite obelisk built to commemorate the Battle of Bunker Hill, fought June 17, 1775.
+Work started in 1825, and the obelisk was dedicated in 1843.
 The property is owned and administered by the National Park Service.

-Bunker Hill Museum

-The park operates a small museum dedicated to the battle of Bunker Hill and other associated history, across the street from monument grounds.
-The museum is known for its large-scale diorama of the battle on the second floor.
+The NPS operates a small museum dedicated to the battle of Bunker Hill and other associated history, across the street from monument grounds.
+The museum has a large-scale diorama of the battle on the second floor.